 Australia's Vocus agrees to $2.7 bln buyout from Macquarie-led consortium

-March 9 (Reuters) - Australian fibre network owner Vocus Group VOC.AX said on Tuesday it had agreed to a A$3.5 billion ($2.68 billion) takeover offer from a consortium comprising of Macquarie's funds and pension fund Aware Super.
+March 9 (Reuters) - Australia's Vocus Group VOC.AX said on Tuesday it had agreed to a A$3.5 billion ($2.68 billion) takeover offer from a consortium of a Macquarie fund and pension fund Aware Super, sending its shares to a more than four-year high.

-Last month, Macquarie Infrastructure and Real Assets Holding (MIRA) and Aware Super had agreed to team up for a A$5.50 per share non-binding offer for Vocus.
+Last month, Macquarie Infrastructure and Real Assets Holding (MIRA) and Aware Super had agreed to team up for a A$5.50 per share non-binding offer for the Melbourne-based fibre network owner.

+The buyout offer from the Macquarie-led consortium, one of at least three approaches since 2019, is the highest from any recent suitor.

+Power supplier AGL Energy AGL.AX and Swedish private equity firm EQT Infrastructure dropped similar proposals after brief due diligence periods.

 Shares of Vocus jumped as much as 9% to A$5.450, hitting their highest level since late November 2016.